 8. One Chinese Word a Day

-Give three minutes a day and learn an unfamiliar word every day by teacher Lin.
+Give three minutes a day to learn an unfamiliar word with teacher Lin.
 Of course, you can use the terms if you already have a basic knowledge of the language.
 Still, if you do, it could be better for complete beginners.

-With Teacher Ling, you will learn a new Mandarin word’s correct use, meaning, and sentence structure.
+With Teacher Ling, you will learn the correct use, meaning, and sentence structure of new Mandarin words.

-This Chinese learning podcast is designed for beginners who are just starting to learn Chinese and for intermediate learners who want to expand their vocabulary and improve their fluency.
+This Chinese learning podcast is designed for beginners just starting to learn Chinese and for intermediate learners looking to expand their vocabulary and improve their fluency.

 The podcast is also available on YouTube, where viewers can watch videos of each episode and practice their listening and speaking skills.